-PALM SPRINGS UNIFIED SCHOOL DISTRICT OBSERVATION SUMMARY

-A COPY OF THIS FORM IS TO BE GIVEN TO THE EVALUATEE

-N PSUSD PALM SPRINGS UNIFIED SCHOOL DISTRICT

-Evaluator: Site/Department:

-Date: Evaluatee: Grade/Subject: Time/Period:

-Use the California Standards for the Teaching Profession and P.S.U.S.D.
-Rubric as a reference for descriptions of levels for each element listed under the 5 standards, and enter level on each line in the first column:

-- 1= Does not meet standard2= Partially meets standard3= Meets standard4= Exceeds standard - "N/O" for "not observed" may be entered. - Focus elements scored will be averaged and automatically calculated for overall standard score. Ħ

-Observation/Evidence of Standards

-California Standards for the Teaching Profession 1.
-Engaging and Supporting All Students in Learning 1.1 Using knowledge of students to engage them in learning 1.2 Connecting learning to students' prior knowledge, backgrounds, life experiences, and interests 1.3 Connecting subject matter to meaningful, real-life contexts 1.4 Using a variety of instructional strategies, resources, and technologies to meet students' diverse learning needs Promoting critical thinking through inquiry, problem solving, and reflection 1.6 Monitoring student learning and adjusting instruction while teaching
+PALM SPRINGS UNIFIED SCHOOL DISTRICT OBSERVATION SUMMARY L DISTRICT RY A COPY OF THIS FORM IS TO BE GIVEN TO THE EVALUATEE Date: ••• Eval Evaluatee: Evaluator: Grad Grade/Subject: ect: Site/Department: Time Time/Period: ij Use th 5 stan Use the California Standards for the Teaching Profession and P.S.U.S.D.
+Rubric as a reference for descriptions of levels for each element listed under the 5 standards, and enter level on each line in the first column: ence for descriptions of levels for each element listed under the 1= Does not meet standard 2= Partially meets standard 3= Meets standard 4= Exceeds standard A "N/O" for "not observed" may be entered. н Н Focus Focus elements scored will be averaged and automatically calculated for overall standard score. score.
+Level California Standards for the Teaching Profession Observation/Evidence of Standards 1.1 Engaging and Supporting All Students in Learning 1.1 Using knowledge of students to engage them in learning 1.2 Connecting learning to students' prior knowledge, backgrounds, life experiences, and interests 1.3 Connecting subject matter to meaningful, real-life contexts 1.4 Using a variety of instructional strategies, resources, and technologies to meet students' diverse learning needs 1.5 Promoting critical thinking through inquiry, problem solving, and reflection 1.6 Monitoring student learning and adjusting instruction while teaching

-1. 1.1 1.2 1.3 1.4 1.5 1.6

-Level

-Observation/Evidence of Standards

-California Standards for the Teaching Profession 2.
-Creating and Maintaining Effective Environments for Student Learning 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully 2.2 Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn 2.7 Using instructional time to optimize learning
+Level California Standards for the Teaching Profession Observation/Evidence of Standards 5 7 Creating and Maintaining Effective Environments for Student Learning 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully 2.2 Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn 2.7 Using instructional time to optimize learning Level California Standards for the Teaching Profession Observation/Evidence of Standards ຕ່ Understanding and Organizing Subject Matter for Student Learning 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter 3.3 Organizing curriculum to facilitate student understanding of the subject matter 3.4 Utilizing instructional strategies that are appropriate to the subject matter 3.5 Using and adapting resources, technologies, and standards- aligned instructional materials, including adopted materials, to make subject matter accessible to all students

-Level

-Observation/Evidence of Standards

-California Standards for the Teaching Profession 3.
-Understanding and Organizing Subject Matter for Student Learning 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter 3.3 Organizing curriculum to facilitate student understanding of the subject matter 3.4 Utilizing instructional strategies that are appropriate to the subject matter 3.5 Using and adapting resources, technologies, and standards- aligned instructional materials, including adopted materials, to make subject matter accessible to all students

-Level

-Addressing the needs of English learners and students with special needs to provide equitable access to the content 3.6
+3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content